DavidVFiumano/VizardThesis/README.md

 4. **Run the game:** Press the `F5` key or click on the `Run` button in the Vizard IDE to start the game.
 The game window should open.

 5. **Select a save directory:** The game will prompt you to select a save directory.
 You can create a new directory or choose any empty directory on your system.
-This is where the game will save your progress and other game-related data.
+This is where the game will save data for analysis later.
+Pressing cancel at this stage will close the game window.

 6. **Start the game:** Press `F` to begin playing the Coin Collection Game.
 Collect coins and enjoy!

 7. **Ending the game:** The game ends if the player runs out of time, the player collects all the coins, or the player is caught by a robot.
+When the game ends, press 'Esc' to close the window.

 The game will automatically save data into the selected directory for later analysis.